ccbrown/needy/needs-file.md

 * `cmake-options` - Options to be given to CMake.

+Projects that are built using MSBuild use the following parameters:

+* `msbuild-project` - The Visual Studio project or solution to use.
+* `msbuild-properties` - The properties to set or override for the project.
+* `header-directory` - If no include directory is created by the project, Needy will copy headers from this directory.

 Projects that are built using Xcode use the following parameters:

 * `xcode-project` - The Xcode project to use.